aminozomty/PerWorldPlayersList/README.md

 # PerWorldPlayersList

+---

+## End of Life Notice

-> **IMPORTANT:** This plugin will be discontinued soon because of some reasons.
-Please [see this issue](https://github.com/aminozomty/PerWorldPlayersList/issues/2) for more information.
+This plugin has reached its end of life date and is now discontinued because of some reasons.
+I was planning to archive this repository, however I don't have the permission to do so.
+Just be aware that this plugin will no longer receive any official updates.
+[See this issue](https://github.com/aminozomty/PerWorldPlayersList/issues/2) for more information.

+---

 A PocketMine-MP plugin that makes only shows players that are in the same world in the player list menu.